 \paragraph{Cross-Task Datasets.} To assess zero-shot generalization to unseen inspection tasks, we additionally construct cross-task datasets targeting O-, B-, and A-type spectra.
 Positive samples for each stellar type are drawn from the corresponding official catalogs released by LAMOST.
 Negative samples are collected from the same survey to preserve realistic background contamination.
 For each task, we similarly retain around 50 positive samples and 250 negative samples.

+\paragraph{Extreme-Case Datasets.} The Extreme-Case set comprises two subsets targeting spectral complexity and signal degradation, respectively.
+The QSO subset targets high-redshift quasars, which exhibit complex spectral morphology with broad emission lines blended with host-galaxy continuum, making them a stringent test of spectral reasoning.
+Following the cross-task methodology above, we construct a zero-shot test set with 50 positives and 250 negatives from the official LAMOST catalog, strictly disjoint from any training or prompting data.
+The Low-SNR subset targets cataclysmic variables observed under severely degraded signal quality (SNR $< 5$).
+We retain 250 negatives from the catalog and simulate 50 low-SNR positives by injecting Gaussian noise into validated positive spectra.

 Across all settings, these datasets are used exclusively for evaluation.
-No samples from SDSS, DESI, or the O/B/A-type tasks are included during training, ensuring a strict zero-shot evaluation regime.
+No samples from SDSS, DESI, or the O/B/A/QSO tasks are included during training, ensuring a strict zero-shot evaluation regime.